 You can just buy a desk tabletop at Ikea or get a nice one anywhere else.
 I got a real wood one from a supplier in Poland.
 Then you just buy (formerly quite cheap) electrical height adjustable table legs, from Ikea or just from Amazon.
 Bad news: Prices nearly doubled.
 Before the pandemic this was the cheapest option, but currently, you pay 250-300€ to get an electrical table frame.

 A different option is getting a complete height adjustable desk.
 Options from Ikea: The manual Skarsta for 230€, the smaller electric Rudolf for 300€ or the bigger electric Bekant for 450€).
 Other desks are the same, with electric ones normally starting at around 250€, depending on size and quality.
 Cheap ones (also the ones from Ikea!) normally have shitty and thin tabletops.

 There are convenient alternatives: I’m using a holder arm for my iPad to stand while doing video calls.
 It works surprisingly well and currently this is my favourite setup.
 My conclusion: A simple holder for my iPad is enough, I do not need an expensive standing desk.

 In 2019, I did an average of over 9000 steps a day.
-In 2020, even with a great increase in milage while jogging, I had nearly 25% less steps, only around 7200!
+In 2020, even with a great increase in milage while jogging, I only had 7500 steps.
 There were days where I only had 2000 steps!
 I woke up, made coffee and went straight to my desk.
 After work, I played with my son in our flat and we ate dinner.
 I only left the house for jogging.

 Different people I know fight the problem of not moving enough with different weapons.
 I got a walking treadmill and use meetings and telephone calls to walk while using my AirPods.
 I put it under my sofa if I do not need it, as it’s way thinner compared to normal treadmills.